Shampoo Bar Soap

 - 4 oz lye

-Option 1 (ti use immediately after cooling; texture and look of soap is lightly different): After bringing to trace, cook in crock pot on medium to low heat for 1 hour.
-Mixture will become more translucent (you’ll see the difference).
+- Option 1: Hot Process - The hot process method is loved by many because you can use it immediately after cooling; texture and look of soap is lightly different.
+After bringing to trace, cook in crock pot on medium to low heat for 1 hour.
+Mixture will become more translucent (you'll see the difference).
 Then spoon into mold until cool.
 When cool, take out and slice.
 Store in a lightly vented container.

-Option 2 (cold process, must wait 4-6 weeks to use): After trace, pour into mold and incubate for 24 hours.
-Remove from mold and slice, let air for 6 weeks before using.
+- Option 2: Cold Process - Cold processing means having to wait 3-6 weeks while the soap hardens.
+After trace, pour into mold and incubate for 24 hours.
+Remove from mold and slice, let air for 3-6 weeks before using.